Winterstick custom builds world-class snowboards in our exclusive factory located on Sugarloaf Mountain in the great state of Maine, USA.

 In 2007, the company reemphasized its grassroots sensibility through a manufacturing partnership with the Wagner Custom factory in Placerville, Colo., using precision hand-crafted manufacturing techniques in a solar- and wind-powered factory.
 BMP gave their legendary team rider, Tom Burt, ownership in the company and Tom and Wagner set the company on a stable path.
 With no marketing budget and limited outreach Winterstick has been building finely crafted boards for those who know and love the brand.

 In 2014 BMP recognized it was time to invest in the next chapter in the legend of Winterstick.
 Once again, BMP tapped another Mainer to join the company.
 With two Olympic Gold Medals under his belt and eye toward a 3rd gold, Seth Wescott decided it was time to look for a new project.
 He wanted to shape, design and build the boards he was taking into the backcountry.
 The 2014/2015 board line represented a renewed vigor for design and Dimitrije’s legacy.
 As an avid surfer and snowboarding history buff, Seth has a passion for Winterstick’s surfing heritage and the pioneering designs that Dimitrije introduced to the world.
 Seth and Tom Burt created a new line in 2014 that reflected Winterstick’s commitment to big mountain, backcountry, and splitboarding.
-One again Winterstick was to become “The 1st Name in Backcountry”.
+Once again Winterstick was to become “The 1st Name in Backcountry”.

 In 2016 Seth used his influence at Sugarloaf ME, to acquire a large space at the base of the mountain to set up Winterstick’s 1st private factory since Dimitrije’s original factory in SLC.
 “The West Mountain Barn” was originally a barn for horses in the mid 1980’s that was then turned into the base of the West Mountain chairlift, then Sugarloaf’s Golf Club shop.
 Once the space was secured, Seth hired Engineer, Daniel LeRoy to turn this lonely old barn into a thriving snowboard factory.
 Dan’s past experience had been engineering and building skis and snowboards at Wagner Custom in Telluride for 7 years.
-In August of 2016 Seth and Dan’s team pressed the 1st of over 200 custom and semi-custom boards built in the West Mountain R&D Lab last year.
-The factory now employs a crew of 6 dedicated, passionate, and gifted snowboarders that shape and build the finest snowboards on Earth.
+In August of 2016 Seth and Dan’s team pressed the 1st of over 200 custom and semi-custom boards built in the West Mountain R&D Lab that year.
+The factory now employs a crew dedicated, passionate, and gifted snowboarders that shape and build the finest snowboards on Earth.
 Mountain made, by snowboarders.

-For the past 16 years the crew at Bigelow Mountain Partners has had one goal; keep the brand alive by building great boards.
-They are self-described “custodians of the original snowboarding company”.
 Winterstick has lasted the test of time because Dimitrije created something larger than himself and larger than any one person or business.
 He created a sport and he created a legacy.